gallington/allingtonlab/README.md

 # allingtonlab
-Research, people and publications from the Allington Lab Group at George Washington University
+Research, people and publications from the Allington Lab Group